Transcendence

 Ongoing Projects

-Issue: Zips are usually made of synthetic materials that shed microplastics.
+Issue: Our Interlining is made of synthetic materials that might shed microplastics.

 Size Range